 RAC offers four grant programs:

-- General Operating Support, which provides unrestricted, renewable funding to support the day-to-day operations of nonprofit arts organizations that produce and present year-round programming.
+General Operating Support grants provide unrestricted, renewable funding to support the day-to-day operations of nonprofit arts organizations that produce and present year-round programming.

 Any organization or individual artist interested in applying for grant from the RAC must first determine eligibility.
-Check out eligibility requirements here.
+Eligibility requirements are outlined here.
 If you have any questions about your eligibility, please contact the Grants Department.